Actual Cost of Work Performed (ACWP)

 A graphical representation of a sequence of events.

-Possibly the oldest project management methodology.
-In Waterfall, one task must be completed before the next one begins, in a long, connected sequence of tasks that produce the final project deliverable.
+Waterfall is possibly the oldest project management methodology.
+In Waterfall, one task must be completed before the next one begins, in a connected sequence of tasks that produce the final project deliverable.

 WISA anticipates many different possible project outcomes and creates solutions before they occur.
 Examples include a delayed deliverable, going over budget, or a change in available resources.
 By preparing for those “what-if” situations, you will be able to react quickly.